 Childhood obesity is a sensitive issue.

-If your child does have an overweight problem, it’s better not to label her as overweight or obese.
+If your child does have an overweight problem, it’s better not to label him as overweight or obese.
 Instead you can talk about what your family needs to do to help your child get to a healthy weight.

 Here are tips for talking with your child about overweight and obesity:

 - Focus on health and healthy lifestyle rather than weight loss.
-It can be hard for children to lose weight.

 - Praise and encourage qualities that aren’t about the way your child looks.
 For example, ‘I like the way you handled that big school assignment’, ‘I feel proud when you look after the younger kids so well’ and ‘It’s great that you were calm before your talk’.